- May 31, 2017

-Competitive intelligence is defining, gathering, analysing, and distributing intelligence about your products, customers, competitors, and any aspect of the operating environment.
+Competitive intelligence is defining, gathering, analysing, and distributing intelligence about your products, customers, competitors, and your operating environment.
 It is produced to support executives and managers making strategic decisions for your organization.

 There are a lot of questions to answer about how your product or service compares to your competitors.
 An easy way to do your analysis is to create a competition grid.
 Create a table or spread-sheet and down the left side add the names of the four or five main products or services that compete with yours.